 This may explain some of the difference in growth?
+The better conversion rate in lambs grazed on MMS and WC might be explained by the higher CP content in these diets when compared to RG.

 You state the study lasted 9 weeks (63 days) yet the ADG by calculation from Table 1 would suggest a much shorter time frame?
 44 days in the case of RG.
+The AGD in each lambs was calculated using a linear regression analysis between time (y-axis; weekly weight for 9 weeks) relative to body weight (x-axis).

+Using the initial and final BW of the lambs over a period of growth, as suggested by the reviewer, the statistical results are as follow: